 Given the sharpness of the Closing Line, there’s a simple principle that holds true for all sports and markets:

-If you consistently bet at higher odds than the Closing Line (the Betfair Start Price), then what you have found is value, which will earn in the long-run.
+If you consistently bet at higher odds than the Closing Line (the Betfair Start Price), then what you have found is value, which will succeed in the long-run.
 This is known as “Beating the Closing Line”.

-So if you compare all of the odds you take with the Starting Price, then you’ll have a good idea of how valuable your bets were — regardless whether they have produced a profit or not.
+So if you compare all of the odds you take with the Starting Price, then you’ll have a good idea of how valuable your bets were, regardless whether they have produced a profit or not.

 Generally: